-This cypress features an impressive frost damage resistance as well.
+This cypress features an impressive frost-damage resistance as well.

 Italian Cypress Care

-The Italian Cypress is a naturally narrow grower, so space them 3 feet apart for a seamless wall of spear-shaped foliage.
+The Italian Cypress is a naturally narrow grower, so space them 3 feet apart for a seamless wall of spear-tipped foliage.
 However, this variety shines with space between plants as well.
 For this look, plant them 6+ feet apart.

 Check out this tutorial on Planting Hedges and Screens

 When choosing plants to accompany these trees, you’ll be looking for plants that provide a notable color and texture contrast.
 Red roses, such as the Red Double Knock Out Rose, look fantastic in front of the upright, olive-green foliage.
 This is a sure-fire way to create an old-world, Mediterranean feel in your landscape.
 Mix in a Gold Mop False Cypress or two to throw in some really intriguing color and texture.

 Why Buy Italian Cypress Trees from PlantsbyMail.com?

 We carefully select tall, healthy plants that are similar in height to help you achieve the look you want to achieve in your landscape.
 Afterward, we water them, package them for safe transit, and then send them on their way to you.
 We always ship our trees in pots with soil, never bare-root.
 Therefore, when they get to you, they’re ready to take-off in your landscape.
 Not happy with your plants on arrival?
 Give us a call at 1-866-618-5659 or send us an email at [email protected], we’ll do whatever we can to make it right.